 Some plastic tube sealing machines are specifically designed to work with plastic-only tubes, so make sure you choose the right machine to suit your needs.

-Let’s take a closer look at your tube sealing options and their advantages and disadvantages.
+Let’s take a closer look at your Plastic Tube Sealing Solutions options and their advantages and disadvantages.

 This is a sealing option that is suitable for plastic-only tubes and works with a system where heated metal jaws clamp the end of the plastic tube together and apply heat to allow the plastic to melt together creating an airtight seal.